VMA-231: The Gulf War & the 1990s

 In June 1990 VMA-231 deployed to the Western Pacific as a squadron for the first time since World War II.
 Training continued at Iwakuni and Okinawa, Japan, as well as the Philippine Islands and Korea.
 Notably, the squadron weathered the July earthquake in Northern Luzon.
 Their deployment was extended when they received orders directing them to Southeast Asia in support of Operation Desert Shield.
 The move necessitated an unprecedented around-the-world trip as the Ace of Spades flew 18,000 NM in 14 days to join Marine Aircraft Group 13 (MAG-13) (forward).
 During the trip the squadron accrued 904 flight hours in December, a record for fleet Harrier squadrons.

-On the morning of January 17, 1991, Operation Desert Storm began and VMA-231 was flying combat missions to silence Iraqi artillery batteries, which were indiscriminately shelling the Saudi Arabian border town of Khafji.
-On February 9, 1991, a newly promoted captain, pilot Russell A.C.
+On the morning of 17 January 1991, Operation Desert Storm began and VMA-231 was flying combat missions to silence Iraqi artillery batteries, which were indiscriminately shelling the Saudi Arabian border town of Khafji.
+On 9 February 1991, a newly promoted captain, pilot Russell A.C.
 Sanborn’s aircraft was shot down over the Iraqi-occupied Kuwaiti desert by a surface-to-air missile during a combat mission.
 With the uncontrollable jet hurtling inverted toward the sand, he ejected safely but was quickly captured by Iraqi troops.
-For 26 days, he was held in a small, dank, and unsanitary cell and tortured viciously by his captors until his release on March 6, 1991 when he was repatriated with fifteen other Americans.
+For 26 days, he was held in a small, dank and unsanitary cell and tortured by his captors until his release on 6 March 1991 when he was repatriated with fifteen other Americans.